A Brief History of Karamu High School

 In 2009 the Ministry of Education announced that a 8 Million dollar modernisation project would take place at Karamu which was officially opened at the 50th Jubilee celebrations in 2012.

-During the past fifty years Karamu has had five Principals:
+During the past fifty years Karamu has had seven Principals (incl current):

 - Mr N Wilde, B.A.
 M.Sc.
 (Hons) – 1962 - 1971